Catalog No: OOSA09768 (Formerly GWB-7ED513)

 Mumps virus is a member of the Paramyxoviridae family and is the causative agent of mumps.
 Mumps is most typically characterised by painful swelling of the salivary glands and fever.
 In some adult men, the virus might also infect the testicles, rarely causing sterility.
 The virus is spread by airborne droplets from the nose or throat and can have an incubation period of up to three weeks.
 Infected individuals are contagious from approximately 6 days before until about 9 days after the onset of symptoms.
 The disease is self-limiting and treatment involves controlling specific symptoms.
 An effective vaccine exists and may be given separately or as part of the MMR vaccine

-Datasheets/Manuals | Printable datasheet for OOSA09768 |
+Datasheets/Manuals | Printable datasheet for NATIVE MUMPS VIRUS Antigen (OOSA09768) |

 ---|

-Predicted Species Reactivity | Viral |
+Predicted Species Reactivity | Mumps Virus |

 ---|---|

-Product Format | Liquid Culture medium 1969B |
+Product Format | Liquid.
+Culture medium 1969B |

-Application | ELISA |
+Application | Enzyme-linked immunosorbent assay |

 Source | Mumps virus, Enders strain, cultured in BSC-1 cells |